top of page

 2024 Size 75cm x 6Ocm Acrylics on Canvas

-Blue Swan Represents the teaching of nga karanga.
-For Awahou it represents all the aunties who have stood with grace and strength in place of their nannies and called manuhiri on to our pa.
+Blue Swan Represents the teaching of nga karanga by my older sister.
+For Awahou it represents all the aunties and nannies who stood with grace and strength to call manuhiri on to our pa.

 2018 Size 5Ocm x 7Ocm Acrylics on Canvas

 Branches of a cherrytree Polynesians are masters of breeding and their lessons come from observing nature.
-Mokopuna are like the new shoots of tree branches extending from and imbedded to know the land.
+Mokopuna are like the new shoots of a tree extending from and imbedded to know the land with love.

 2020 Size 75cm x 6Ocm Acrylics on Canvas